Frederick Towne Mall: 2010s and closure

+This piece of blue neon lighting, which is located in one of the mall's empty stores, is a common tourist attraction among urban explorers.
+This light is also what gave the mall the nickname "Neon Dreams Mall" coined by YouTuber and urban explorer Dan Bell.

-In November 2010, it was announced that the Bon-Ton store and their furniture gallery would be closing within the next few months.
+On November 8 2010, it was announced that the Bon-Ton store and their furniture gallery would be closing at the end of January.
 They closed in January 2011, leaving the mall without any original anchor stores.
 John's Hallmark, the last interior tenant, closed its doors in April 2013; however by this time it was selling merchandise out of its back door due to the closure of the mall's interior to the public in early April.
-At this time, it was announced that Walmart had plans to open on the site, following demolition of the mall; however, these plans were cancelled in 2016.

-In 2014, just a year after the closure of the mall, three men were charged with burglary and trespassing after breaking into the mall by prying one of its doors.
+In May 2014, just a year after the closure of the mall, FBI training sessions were held on the property.
+On August 10, three men were charged with burglary and trespassing after breaking into the mall by prying one of its doors.
 Officers went inside and arrested the three men.
 Their motive for breaking into the mall remains unclear.

-Since 2015, the land has been planned for redevelopment.
-In 2016, work started on a redevelopment called Frederick Towne Center.
-Boscov's and Home Depot will be kept and the mall in between demolished.
-The new site plan would include a Walmart of size 155,000-square-foot.
+On July 18, 2013, it was announced that Walmart had plans to open on the site.
+In October 2014, the land was approved for redevelopment as Frederick Towne Center.
+Boscov's and Home Depot would be kept and the mall in between would be demolished.
+The new site plan would include a 155,000-square-foot Walmart.
+The property underwent work in 2016, with completion set for 2017.
 In September of that year, however, Walmart cancelled their plans for redevelopment.

 Shortly afterwards, the owner of the property considered selling the mall.
 On November 23, 2016, there was an auction for the site between December 6 to 8 with a starting bid of $2.5 million.
-On February 24, 2017, the property was sold to a private investment company, headed by urologist Mohammed Mohiuddin.
+On February 24, 2017, the property was sold to a private investment company, West Frederick Center LLLP, headed by urologist Mohammed Mohiuddin.